Following the US president’s comments on bitcoin, Iran suggests gold-backed cryptocurrency launch, saying it is ready to be unveiled.

-As the local English daily publication has reported, the Central Bank of Iran (CBI) has given permission for the new crypto to be launched.
-As per the report, the crypto will be mined by a small consortium of private Iranian tech companies and will be backed by the gold, held in Iran’s central bank reserve.
+The Central Bank of Iran (CBI) has given permission for the new crypto to launch.
+As per the local news report, the crypto will mine by a small consortium of private Iranian tech companies.
+Moreover, it will back by the gold, held in Iran’s central bank reserve.

 The Iranian authorities seem quite uncertain about their position toward digital assets and of what to do about cryptocurrency.

 Notable, that Iran suggests gold-backed cryptocurrency just a few weeks after it outlawed crypto-mining in the country.
-Mostafa Rajabi Mashhadi, an official from the Iranian Ministry of Energy unveiled that the decision came against the background of the unusual increase in power consumption.
-In addition, the CBI of Iran banned all private cryptocurrencies and crypto businesses in the country.
+Mostafa Rajabi Mashhadi, an official from the Iranian Ministry of Energy, unveiled that the decision came against the background of the unusual increase in power consumption.
+Also, the CBI of Iran banned all private cryptocurrencies and crypto businesses in the country.

 Moreover, The FANAP CEO Shahab Javanmardi called on the government to continue fighting the bitcoins in the country.

-It is worth to mention, that Saeed Zarandi, an Assistant Minister of Industry, Trade, and Supply of Iran said, that the US is the main of the reason of undermining bitcoin activities in the country.
-The United States in its turn accused Iran of using bitcoins to circumvent international sanctions.
+The US is the main of the reason for undermining bitcoin activities in the country.
+The United States, in its turn, accused Iran of using bitcoins to circumvent international sanctions.

 President Maduro, for example, against the background of the humanitarian and economic crisis, has ordered to put their oil-backed Petro crypto in circulation in all branches of the Banco de Venezuela.
-Russia’s Central Bank in its turn, according to the latest report, is also considering possibilities of issuing its own crypto in the near future.
+Russia’s Central Bank in its turn, according to the latest report, is also considering possibilities of issuing its own crypto soon.

-Will the aforementioned countries succeed in their battle with foreign cryptos and US sanctions by launching their own digital assets?
+Will the countries mentioned above succeed in their battle with foreign cryptos and US sanctions by launching their own digital assets?
 Only time will show.